Posh Under 21s didn't concede a goal in three friendlies in eight days

-Gabe on the goal trail again as Peterborough United 21s win at Peterborough Sports
+Gabe on the goal trail again as Peterborough United 21s win at Peterborough Sports, defender returns to National League side and former Posh striker off the mark for Stamford AFC

 Overton is on the comeback trail after picking up a season-ending injury last January and he has returned in sharp form.